top of page

 I work from a strength-based perspective, helping clients recognize their resilience, expand self-awareness, and develop the tools needed to thrive.
 My goal is not simply symptom reduction, but supporting meaningful, sustainable growth in relationships, career, and overall well-being.

 I believe deeply in the potential of individuals who have been historically marginalized, especially when they are given the support, tools, and space to heal and grow.
 Therapy is one way to create that space.
+As a therapist who deeply understands the experiences of Black men navigating life in New York, you can also learn more about my approach as a Black male therapist in NYC.

 Education: